Indecent Dealing with a Child

 Chambers Legal advises against answering questions beyond basic identification, as police may not act in your best interest or reveal all evidence against you.

 Exercising your right to silence cannot be used as evidence of guilt.
-You can politely decline interviews and respond with “no comment” to any questions.

 If convicted, will I be placed on the Sex Offender Register?